 I is for Interval Training

-HIIT has become more and more popular with bodybuilders, and has begun to replace the 2 hour treadmill walks that many bodybuilders in the 90s (and still many today) believed were optimal for fat loss.
+HIIT has become more and more popular with bodybuilders.
+It has begun to replace the 2-hour treadmill walks that many bodybuilders in the 90s (and still many today) believed were optimal for fat loss.

 J is for Joke